panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 }
 ```

-*What is your prefered way to write comments?*
+*What is your preferred way to write comments?*